tdrewek/CS33211/bankers-algorithm/README.md

 ## Explanation

-Topic: Producer-Consumer Problem
+Topic: Banker’s Algorithm for deadlock avoidance.

+Considering a system with five processes P0 through P4 and three resources of type A, B, C. Resource type A has 10 instances, B has 5 instances and type C has 7 instances.
+Suppose at time t0 following snapshot of the system has been taken:

 ![image](https://user-images.githubusercontent.com/112535869/235267660-4e30a882-728f-4824-b87b-63fa5fe7a25e.png)

+## Problem
+Is the system in a safe state?
+If Yes, then what is the safe sequence?

 ## Disclaimer

-As of right now, this program is only a demonstration of my knowledge on semaphores/shared-memory-buffers for a class homework assignment.
+As of right now, this program is only a demonstration of my knowledge on deadlock avoidance for a class homework assignment.
 In the future, I plan to revisit this project increasing the complexity and usability.
 Thank you!

 ## Installation/Download